Cypress Mountain Ski Area: Present-Day Downhill Ski Area

 Cypress was the first ski resort in BC to allow snowboarding, doing so on March 15, 1987.

 Another double-chair, the Midway Chair, was installed in 1990 on the lower slopes of Mt.
 Strachan.
 In 1997, the original double chair on Mt.
 Strachan was replaced with a Poma fixed-grip quad, the Sunrise chair, following the same lift line.
 After Cypress was purchased by Boyne Resorts in 2001, the original chairlift on Black Mountain was replaced by the Eagle Express, a detachable quad chair built by Doppelmayr.
 Additionally, the rope tow in the beginners area was replaced with a fixed-grip quad chair, the Easy Rider Quad Chair.

-In 2007, the Sunrise quad chair was replaced with the Lions Express Quad Chair.
+In 2007, the Sunrise quad chair was replaced with the Lions Express Quad Chair, another Doppelmayr detachable quad chair.
 This reduced the ride time up Mt.
 Strachan by nearly half.
-The previous Sunrise chair was moved across to Black Mountain and was installed on new terrain, which opened 9 new ski trails.
+The former Sunrise chair was moved across to Black Mountain and was installed on new terrain, which opened 9 new ski trails.
 This chair is now called the Raven Ridge Quad Chair.

-In 2022 Cypress closed the aging Sky Chair and built the "Sky Quad", A fixed-grip quad lift with a loading conveyor belt.
+In 2022 Cypress closed the aging Sky Chair and built the Sky Quad, A fixed-grip quad lift with a loading conveyor belt.
 The lift opened December 18, 2022 according to social media posts. after delays due to a construction helicopter needing to conduct an emergency drop of a construction load due to unexpected sudden weather.
 No persons were injured during the mishap.